The Bankrate promise

 According to historical data from 2010 to 2018, the number of fatalities from distracted driving appears to have decreased.
 However, when you compare the number of distracted driving accidents in total to the overall number of crashes, distracted driving has remained a steady contributor, causing between 14% to 17% of all crashes.

 How distracted driving impacts car insurance rates

-Some states, like Kansas, can charge you with reckless driving.
-This could make it difficult when you are applying for a job and certainly can affect you when shopping around for car insurance.
-With any points added to your license, this could cause your car insurance rates to increase.
+In some states, like Kansas, the police can charge you with reckless driving if you are distracted.
+This type of charge could make it difficult when applying for a job and certainly can affect you when shopping for car insurance, potentially causing your car insurance rates to increase.